ar-visions/ion-modules/README.md

 project(${name})
 main()
 ```
-...
-And you're off.
-Well you still need to make a module folder, so do that.\
+... **And you're off..**  Well you still need to make a module folder, so do that.\
 Inside that folder you make a file called 'mod' [which can be blank] so long as it's there.
-It's an indication that folder is a module.\
+It's an indication that folder is a module.
-You can't tell anyone, but this format is just CMake with some really easy to use additions.
+You can't tell anyone, but this format is just CMake with some really easy-to-use helper additions.
 #### module/mod
 ```cmake
 dep(dx matrix media tensorflow:tensorflowlite==dev)